ramapriyan912001/tp/docs/UserGuide.md

 * NAME are up to 50 characters only.
 * TAG are up to 50 characters only.
 * PHONE_NUMBER should have between 3 and 16 numbers.
-* Contact list will be displayed after the command succeeded.
+* When you use this command, you will be brought to the contacts page if you are currently viewing a different page.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A contact can have any number of tags (including 0)